-Head to the Pine State Biscuits‘ small Northeast location to snag their popular biscuit-and-gravy sandwiches from an indoor walk-up window rather than a long line at their other two Portland locations.
+Skip the long lines at their other two Portland locations and head to Pine State Biscuits‘s small Northeast location to snag their popular biscuit-and-gravy sandwiches from an indoor walk-up window.

 Inside the Hotel Eastlund, Citizen Baker serves up house-baked breads and pastries to accompany Ristretto Roasters coffee and a menu of hot breakfast fare.
 Later in the day, you can find lunch and an evening wine bar.

 With several Portland-area locations, including one on East Broadway, Grand Central Bakery is a beloved Pacific Northwest brand that serves breakfast and lunch with mouthwatering artisan breads.
 From farm-fresh salads to ham-and-Swiss sack lunches, their quick, easy meal options don’t skimp when it comes to quality.

 Another local chain, Burgerville, turns fast food on its ear with locally sourced ingredients stacking a seasonal menu with options like Walla Walla onion rings, blackberry shakes and natural beef burgers smothered with Tillamook cheddar.

 Vegan eatery Blossoming Lotus serves organic world-fusion cuisine with raw, gluten- and soy-free options.
 Open all day, and boasting a full bar stacked with local, organic beer, wine and spirits, sustainably operated Blossoming Lotus’ healthy dishes — like Thai tacos loaded with peanut soy curls, cashew sour cream and cilantro — have no shortage of flavor.